 You can redeem this at virtually any IHG hotel in the world, so almost everyone should be able to get outsized value there, given IHG’s roughly 5,000 hotels around the world.

-Annual free night certificate for $75 with The Hyatt Credit Card
+Annual free night certificate for $95 with The World of Hyatt Credit Card

 Hyatt’s co-branded credit card also offers an annual free night certificate, restricted to Category 1-4 Hyatt properties.
 That covers lots of very nice properties, including many that retail for $250+ per night.
 Most people should be able to get a lot of value out of that.